SimsarSE/simsarSE.github.io/README.md

 ### Use Case Of Auction System

+1. The auctions should create 1 week ago before the auction date
-1. Throughout the auction time who gives the most money is buy the product
+2. Throughout the auction time who gives the most money is buy the product

 **Auction For Seller**